-The agreed date of Brexit is January 31, 2020, but a transitional period should apply up to December 31, 2020.
+The agreed date of Brexit is January 31, 2020, but a transitional period applies until December 31, 2020.
 This means the EU's VAT MOSS system will still be available in the UK.

-Let's look at what may happen without a transitional period.
+Let's look at what would happen when this transitional period ends.

 Firstly, Brexit presents a series of issues for UK digital businesses and digital businesses registered with the UK’s VAT Mini One Stop Shop (MOSS) service.
 Later we will assess the likely impact on non-UK digital businesses selling to customers in the UK, soon to be a non-EU member state.

 If the UK leaves the EU VAT system on January 1, 2021, then UK-based digital businesses and those non-EU digital businesses currently registered for VAT MOSS purposes with the UK will have to plan accordingly.

 The official rubber-stamping of the Withdrawal Agreement lead to a transitional period that ends on December 31, 2020.
 This is the date when the UK officially leaves the EU.
 However, exemptions apply for cross-border VAT refunds and amendments to VAT MOSS.